Dale Belford: Rugby Town

 Early into the 2015–16 season, Belford replaced Gary Mills as manager at Rugby Town.
 Belford left the club after a 9th-placed finish, in April 2016.

 Stratford Town

 On 25 January 2020, Belford was confirmed as assistant manager to Paul Davis at Stratford Town.

+Stafford Rangers

+In October 2024, Belford was appointed manager of Stafford Rangers.

+Return to Stratford Town

+On 14 January 2025, Belford returned to Stratford Town as first team coach.

 Personal life

 He is the son of Tamworth kitman Buster Belford and the father of professional goalkeepers Cameron Belford and Tyrell Belford.
 His cousins are Stafford Rangers striker Kyle Perry and Bilston Town defender Todd Perry.
 Belford's maternal grandfather, Bill Scattergood also played for Nuneaton Borough, between 1947 and 1952.